webix-hub/docs/data/desktop/add_delete.md

 ##Deletion of Selected Items

 Since only [selected](desktop/selection.md) items can be deleted, set the select parameter to true (**select: true**) during the initialization of the component.
-Before removal let's check whether an item is selected with the help of the simpliest *if-else* statement.
+Before removal let's check whether an item is selected with the help of the simplest *if-else* statement.

 ###Deletion of one item